bimnett/PrettyLittleLives/README.md

 ****William Johansson****

 William made the Wio Terminal play different melodies when the sound level reach certain thresholds.
 He refactored the entire project, helped set up the MongoDB database for temperature and sound level readings along with Ling, and helped in establishing the MQTT broker connection.
-William also contributed to the user manual and layed a key role in creating the system architecture along with Ling.
+William also layed a key role in creating the system architecture along with Ling.

 ****Ling Svahn****

 Ling designed the layout of the website and helped set up the MongoDB database for temperature and sound level readings.
 She also collaborated with William in establishing the MQTT broker connection and creating the system architecture.
-Ling also contributed to the user manual.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.